chrlutz/apt-repos/docs/Configuration.md

 For suites generated via *repo_descriptions*, the supported architectures of a suite are automatically extracted from the suites *Release* file.
 Thats the reason why this field is optional for *repo_descriptions* while this field is mandatory for the (more low level) *suite_descriptions*.
 But still in some cases it could be useful to specify the architectures explicitly, e.g to suppress some curious architectures that you are not interested in.

-As above, the Architectures key expects a list of strings (of architectures) to consider during suite queries, e.g.
+As in the example above, the Architectures key expects a list of strings (of architectures) to consider during suite queries, e.g.

     [ "arch1", "arch2", ... ]

 If such a list is defined, only architectures from this list will be considered.
-If an achitecture is specified in this list, but not listed in the *Release*-file, this architecture would not be considered.
+If an achitecture is specified in this list, but not listed in the *Release*-file, this architecture would not be considered, too.

+### Components (optional)

+Similar to the key `Architectures`, for suites generated via *repo_descriptions*, the supported components of a suite are automatically extracted from the suites *Release* file.
+Adding a Components list typically just makes sense in order to specify a self-contained *repo_description* (see below).

+The Components key expects a list of strings (of components) that are supported by the generated suite(s), e.g.

+    [ "main", "restricted", ... ]

+If such a list is defined, only components from this list will be considered.
+If a components is specified in this list, but not listed in the *Release*-file, this component would not be considered, too.

 ### TrustedGPG (optional)